 The personal data that you provide to us will enable us to fulfill our obligations to you and provide you with the appropriate services and support that you may require.
 Clúid must have a legal basis to process your personal data.
 Usually this falls within our contractual obligations to fulfil your tenancy agreement, however it could be with your consent or may be necessary for the legitimate interests of Clúid.

 To enable Clúid to provide you with the best service possible, we may use your personal data:

 for market research purposes and to get your views and feedback to help us improve the services you receive.

-We may contact you about our services and products and ask you if you would like to get involved in the activities or groups which we hold e.g. National Residency Advisory Group (NRAG) and Clann Residency Advisory Group (CRAG).
+We may contact you about our services and products and ask you if you would like to get involved in the activities or groups which we hold e.g., National Residency Advisory Group (NRAG) and Clann Residency Advisory Group (CRAG).

 Our legal basis for processing your information

-Consent: You have given clear consent for us to process your personal data for a specific purpose.
+Consent: You have given clear consent to us to process your personal data for a specific purpose.
 Where consent is the lawful basis for processing, you have the right to withdraw your consent at any time.